unionai-oss/pandera/docs/source/schema_models.rst

 ``pandera`` provides a class-based API that's heavily inspired by `pydantic <https://pydantic-docs.helpmanual.io/>`_.
 In contrast to the :ref:`object-based API<DataFrameSchemas>`, you can define schema models in much the same way you define ``pydantic`` models.
-The You can define schema models that can be used with the ``pandera.typing`` module to annotate functions via the `typing <https://docs.python.org/3/library/typing.html>`_ syntax.
+You can define schema models that can be used with the ``pandera.typing`` module to annotate functions via the `typing <https://docs.python.org/3/library/typing.html>`_ syntax.